PlagueFPS/cod-zombies/README.md

 ## TODO
 - Find a place for Theme Toggle on mobile
-- Replace navigation elements for search bar in navbar
+- Make loaders for map filters and search bar
 - (?)
 Add pagination or load more option when displaying all maps only

 ## Generating type definitions for content types for Contentful